rapidez/docs/src/3.x/packages/statamic.md

 Good news!
 We'll detect that module and import all existing data into Statamic!
 :::

-If you want to have actual brand pages on the frontend displaying all the products of that brand; you've to enable the route within `content/collections/brands.yaml`
+If you want to have actual brand pages on the frontend displaying all the products of that brand, you have to enable the route within `content/collections/brands.yaml`

 ```yaml
 route: '/brands/{slug}'
 ```

-For a "brand overview" page with all brands listed alphabetically you can just create a normal page and use the "Brand overview" component.
+For a "brand overview" page with all brands listed alphabetically, you can just create a normal page and use the "Brand overview" component.

 ## Globals

 All Statamic globals will be available through the `$globals` variable within your Rapidez Blade templates.
-If you have a global with the handle "header" and added a field called "logo" it will be available as `$globals->header->logo`
+If you have a global with the handle "header" and added a field called "logo", it will be available as `$globals->header->logo`

 ## Forms

-When you create a form you could use `rapidez-statamic::emails.form` as HTML template which uses the [Laravel mail template](https://laravel.com/docs/11.x/mail#customizing-the-components) with all fields in a table, make sure you enable markdown!
+When you create a form, you can use `rapidez-statamic::emails.form` as the HTML template, which uses the [Laravel mail template](https://laravel.com/docs/11.x/mail#customizing-the-components) with all fields in a table.
+Make sure you enable markdown!

 ## Sitemap

-This package hooks into the [Rapidez Sitemap](https://github.com/rapidez/sitemap) generation by adding Statamic specific sitemaps to the store's sitemap index.
+This package hooks into the [Rapidez Sitemap](https://github.com/rapidez/sitemap) generation by adding Statamic-specific sitemaps to the store's sitemap index.
 For each store, we generate sitemaps for collections and taxonomies that have a route and content.
 The folder layout will look like:

 ```bash
 rapidez-sitemaps/{store_id}/{sitemap_prefix}_collection_{collection_handle}.xml
 rapidez-sitemaps/{store_id}/{sitemap_prefix}_taxonomy_{taxonomy_handle}.xml
 ```

-With the [default rapidez/sitemap config](https://github.com/rapidez/sitemap/blob/master/config/sitemap.php).
-The prefix default is `statamic_sitemap_` and can be configured within `config/rapidez/statamic.php`
+With the [default rapidez/sitemap config](https://github.com/rapidez/sitemap/blob/master/config/sitemap.php), the prefix default is `statamic_sitemap_` and can be configured within `config/rapidez/statamic.php`

 ## Upgrading